Shogu/CACHYOS-Setup/README.md

 ```
 Limine : `sudoedit /boot/limine.conf` et ajouter `quiet: yes` et passer timeout à 1.
 Utiliser les flêches pour faire apparaitre le menu au boot.

 And change the parameter MAX_SNAPSHOT_ENTRIES= to 20 in the file /etc/limine-snapper-sync.conf.
 Afterwards, I ran limine-snapper-sync to apply the changes.
-Same on BTRFS-ASSISTANT, set up systemd services and timeline, then remove.
+Same on BTRFS-ASSISTANT, set up systemd services and timeline, then remove because restoring snapshots via btrfs assist is not recommended for limine only for grub.

+In general, yes
+Limine and systemd-boot expect kernel versions to be stored on the fat32 boot partition outside Btrfs.
+Btrfs-assistant does not restore the kernel there.

+If you have a snapshot in the Limine boot menu and want to restore it, it is recommended to use limine-snapper-restore.

+Or if you accidentally restore a snapshot using Btrfs-assistant, you might end up in an emergency shell due to a kernel mismatch.
+However, you can still boot another working snapshot from the Limine menu and then restore the correct one using limine-snapper-restore

 <a id="id-19"></a>
 ## 19 - Tweaker les partitions EXT4